BNasmith/PTForsyth/PTFWorkofChrist.md

 quickly theology as in dealing with the work of Christ.
-No doctrine takes us so straight to the heart of things, or so forces on us a discussion of the merits of the case, the dog- matic of it, as distinct from its scriptural or its ecclesiastical career.
+No doctrine takes us so straight to the heart of things, or so forces on us a discussion of the merits of the case, the dogmatic of it, as distinct from its scriptural or its ecclesiastical career.
 No doctrine draws so directly on the personal religion of sinful men, and none, therefore, is open to so much change